cn0047/stash/ed/t/patterns.architectural/ddd.md

 #### Bounded Context.

+Simply draw line around something and say: within this space this what that word means and these are the rule here.

+Bounded Context - specific responsibility enforced by explicit boundaries.

 Multiple models are in play on any large project.
 It is often unclear in what context a model should not be applied.

+Think about Bounded Context not only from data point of view, but also company's business capabilities (capabilities which context provides to the rest of domain).
+First "What does this context do?", and then "So what data does it need to do that?".

+Bounded Context reffers to domains and to models in one domain.

 #### Continuous integration.

 #### Context map.

+Diagram that illustrates relationships and interactions between various bounded contexts.

 #### Layered Architecture.